sourcegraph/customer-training/trainings/sourcegraph-101/talk-track.md

 *Run the search.*

 Finally, I want to highlight how you can search commit messages.
 Say that I'm a new Sourcegraph dev and I want to look for info about `gitserver`, one of our app components.
-If I search for `gitserver repo:sourcegraph/sourcegraph$ type: commit`, I'm now able to look at all the commit messages where we talk about gitserver!
+If I search for `gitserver repo:sourcegraph/sourcegraph$ type:commit`, I'm now able to look at all the commit messages where we talk about gitserver!

 *Run the search.*

-We'll dive more into how to use these type filters in Sourcegraph 102, but I wanted to call your attention to them!
+We'll dive more into how to use these `type:` filters in Sourcegraph 102, but I wanted to call your attention to them!

 ### Conclusion